School of Human Ecology

 Community Health and Nutrition Graduate Program

-This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and includes an experiential learning component, making it appropriate for those students who wish to become registered dietitian/nutritionists.
-If students meet the admission criteria specific to the Future Graduate program listed below, are admitted to the program, and complete the coursework, students are then eligible to sit for the registration exam for dietitians/nutritionists that is offered by the Commission on Dietetic Registration.
+This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), making it appropriate for those students who wish to become registered dietitian/nutritionists.
+If students meet the admission criteria specific to the Future Education Model program listed below, are admitted to the program, and complete the coursework, they are then eligible to sit for the registration exam for dietitians/nutritionists that is offered by the Commission on Dietetic Registration.

 - Accreditation Status